DiasporaResearch/dementia-risk-prediction-Indonesia/README.md

 **Development and Validation of a Multi-Domain Machine Learning Model for Dementia Risk Prediction and Cognitive Decline in Older Adults: A Cross-Sectional Study in Two Hospitals in Indonesia**

-Principal Investigator: Desy Nuryunarsih, DDS, MPH, PhD  Faculty of Medical Sciences, University of St Andrews, United Kingdom
+Principal Investigator: Dr Upik Rahmi Universitas Pendidikan Indonesia, Collaborator : Desy Nuryunarsih, DDS, MPH, PhD  Faculty of Medical Sciences, University of St Andrews, United Kingdom

 Status: 🚧 Protocol / pre-data-collection stage